 Day 2 - Glasgow to Stonefield Castle

-Today we enjoy a journey on one of the world's most spectacular scenic railroad lines, traveling on the West Highland Line - known as the 'Iron Road to the Isles.'
-We reach the coast at Oban, which is set in an idyllic bay.
-Here you have time at leisure.
-Perhaps you may wish to visit the local War & Peace Museum, detailing the history of the local area, especially its usage as an important naval port during World War Two.
-Alternatively, you could visit the famous McCaig's Tower, based on the design of the Roman Colosseum.
-The tower is the focal point of the town that provides wonderful views of Oban and its harbor.
-Of course, no tour to Oban is complete without a visit to the Oban Whiskey Distillery, which holds regular tours of its inner factories.
-The Dunstaffnage Castle and Chapel is also within walking distance, and the vivid colors of the castle grounds and stoneworks are really something to behold.
-Later, we travel by coach to Stonefield Castle.
-We spend four nights here.
+One of the world's most spectacular scenic railroad lines, the West Highland Line - known as the “Iron Road to the Isles” - is our guide today.
+From Glasgow, we travel to the boast at Oban, surrounded by idyllic bay scenery.
+During your leisure time here, you may wish to visit the War & Peace Museum, which details the history of the area, especially its pivotal role as a naval port during World War II.
+Alternatively, tour McCaig's Tower.
+With a design inspired by the Roman Colosseum, this tower is the focal point of the town that provides wonderful views of Oban and its harbor.
+Of course, no tour to Oban is complete without a visit to the Oban Whiskey Distillery, and the Dunstaffnage Castle and Chapel are also within walking distance.
+Later, we travel by coach to Stonefield Castle for the first of four nights.
+Overnight Stonefield.
 (B, D)

 Day 4 - Mount Stuart

-Today we take the short ferry crossing to the Isle of Bute to visit one of the world's most spectacular Victorian Gothic mansions, Mount Stuart.
-The ancestral home of the Marquesses of Bute was designed by Sir Robert Rowand Anderson for the 3rd Marquess of Bute in the late 1870s, replacing the earlier home which had been lost in a blaze.
+Today, a short ferry crossing takes us to the Isle of Bute, where we visit one of the world's most spectacular Victorian Gothic mansions, Mount Stuart.
+The ancestral home of the Marquesses of Bute was designed by Sir Robert Rowand Anderson for the 3rd Marquess of Bute in the late 1870s.
 The house is the seat of the Stuarts of Bute, direct male-line descendants of John Stewart, the illegitimate son of King Robert II of Scotland, the first Stuart King.
-Through this bloodline, they are also descendants of the infamous Robert the Bruce.
-The main part of the house provides a stunning example of Gothic Revival architecture and is rather imposing with its red stone walls.
-Mount Stuart's main features include the colonnaded Marble Hall and the elaborate Marble Chapel, with its spiraling spired tower.

 Day 5 - Inveraray Castle & Crarae Gardens